 Misconceptions -What are the common misconceptions in knowledge for this unit?
 Yorkshire is one county, not four separate ones.
 Misconceptions of river flowing 'down' from North to South.
 The rivers, soil and hills we see today have always stayed the same throughout time.
-Learning Sequence -Detail the learning sequence using key questions in an ordered sequenceThe questions should have a sequential build up to answer the overall learning challenge.
-1. Where are the main cities of the UK?
-Where are the counties of the UK? use the 8 points of a compass and 4 figure grid references 2.
-Where is Yorkshire?
+Learning Sequence -Detail the learning sequence using key questions in an ordered sequence. -The questions should have a sequential build up to answer the overall learning challenge.
+Where are the main cities of the UK?
+Where are the counties of the UK? use the 8 points of a compass and 4 figure grid references Where is Yorkshire?
 What towns and cities are in Yorkshire?
-3. What are the key physical geographical features of Yorkshire?
-(Coastland, moors and dales) 4.
-What rivers run through Yorkshire?
-5. How do I travel to Yorkshire?
-6. What is special about Yorkshire?
+What are the key physical geographical features of Yorkshire?
+(Coastland, moors and dales) What rivers run through Yorkshire?
+How do I travel to Yorkshire?
+What is special about Yorkshire?
 What is the water cycle?
 What are the key features of a river?
-What are the uses of a river?
 Where is the River Wharfe?
 How has the River Wharfe changed over time?
-How does human activity affect rivers?
-How important is energy for our homes and school?
-Visit from the Northern Gas education team How do we generate power in the UK?
-What do we mean by alternative or renewable energy?
-How can I see energy being used in Bramhope?
-Fieldwork What do we mean by fossil fuel?
-Who are the people who work in the energy industry?
-Knowledge Showcase -What will children know and be able to do by the end of the unit? -What will the children produce to demonstrate this knowledge?
+What are the similarities and differences of the River Wharfe and the River Ouse? (human, Leeds and York) What are the similarities and differences of the River Wharfe and the River Ouse?
+Physical, the vale of York and Wharfedale) Knowledge Showcase -What will children know and be able to do by the end of the unit? -What will the children produce to demonstrate this knowledge?
 What is special about Yorkshire?
 Children to write an information/persuasive piece about why Yorkshire is special.
 Following the River Wharfe A3 poster showing the key features of the River Wharfe and how it has changed over time.
-Debate: how should our country be powered?
-Children to pretend they have a job in the energy industry.
-Children to come up with ideas in groups to argue for/against renewable energy over fossil fuels.
-Debate together as a class.